Sequim photographer Ross Hamilton dies at age 83 - Peninsula Daily News

-As one of the area’s most well-known landscape photographers capturing the Olympic Peninsula, Ross Hamilton spent a lifetime looking for the right light and moments to capture.
+SEQUIM — As one of the area’s most well-known landscape photographers, Ross Hamilton spent a lifetime looking for the right light and moments to capture.

 To friends, he encapsulated a guiding light.